JayDugger/.emacs.d/elpa/nurumacs-readme.txt

   (setq nurumacs-map nil)

-Command "nurumacs-map-toggle" will toggle minimap immediately, even if "nurumacs-map" is nil.
+Command "nurumacs-map-toggle" will toggle minimap immediately, even when "nurumacs-map" is nil.

 When you load this library, "auto-hscroll-mode" is automatically disabled,